duykhoa/quote_center/data/JimRohn.md

 I find it fascinating that most people plan their vacations with better care than they plan their lives.
 Perhaps that is because escape is easier than change.

-If you don’t design your own life plan, chances are you’ll fall into someone else’s plan.
+If you don't design your own life plan, chances are you'll fall into someone else's plan.
 And guess what they may have planned for you?
 Not much.

-The reason why most people face the future with apprehension instead of anticipation is because they don’t have it well designed.
+The reason why most people face the future with apprehension instead of anticipation is because they don't have it well designed.

-The guy says, “When you work where I work, by the time you get home, it’s late.
-You’ve got to have a bite to eat, watch a little TV, relax and get to bed.
-You can’t sit up half the night planning, planning, planning.”
-And he’s the same guy who is behind on his car payment!
+The guy says: "When you work where I work, by the time you get home, it's late.
+You've got to have a bite to eat, watch a little TV, relax and get to bed.
+You can't sit up half the night planning, planning, planning."
+And he's the same guy who is behind on his car payment!

-Don’t become a victim of yourself.
+Don't become a victim of yourself.
 Forget about the thief waiting in the alley; what about the thief in your mind?

 It is not what happens that determines the major part of your future.
 What happens, happens to us all.
 It is what you do about what happens that counts.

-You say, “The country is messed up.”
-That’s like cursing the soil and the seed and the sunshine and the rain, which is all you’ve got.
-Don’t curse all you’ve got.
+You say, "The country is messed up."
+That's like cursing the soil and the seed and the sunshine and the rain, which is all you've got.
+Don't curse all you've got.
 When you get your own planet, you can rearrange this whole deal.
-This one you’ve got to take like it comes.
+This one you've got to take like it comes.

 Walk away from the 97% crowd.
-Don’t use their excuses.
+Don't use their excuses.
 Take charge of your own life.

 Take advice, but not orders.
 Only give yourself orders.
-Abraham Lincoln once said, “Since I will be no one’s slave, I will be no one’s master.”
+Abraham Lincoln once said, "Since I will be no one's slave, I will be no one's master."

 You must take personal responsibility.
 You cannot change the circumstances, the seasons, or the wind, but you can change yourself.
 That is something you have charge of.
-You don’t have charge of the constellations, but you do have charge of whether you read, develop new skills, and take new classes.
+You don't have charge of the constellations, but you do have charge of whether you read, develop new skills, and take new classes.

-Your paycheck is not your employer’s responsibility, it’s your responsibility.
+Your paycheck is not your employer's responsibility, it's your responsibility.
 Your employer has no control over your value, but you do.

 Economic disaster begins with a philosophy of doing less and wanting more.

 If you want to amend your errors, you must begin by amending your philosophy.

-The only thing worse than not reading a book in the last ninety days is not reading a book in the last ninety days and thinking that it doesn’t matter.
+The only thing worse than not reading a book in the last ninety days is not reading a book in the last ninety days and thinking that it doesn't matter.

 Your personal philosophy is the greatest determining factor in how your life works out.

-Initial response illustrates a great deal about someone’s personal philosophy.
+Initial response illustrates a great deal about someone's personal philosophy.

 Only human beings can reorder their lives any day they choose by refining their philosophy.

 The key factor that will determine your financial future is not the economy; the key factor is your philosophy.

-Don’t borrow someone else’s plan.
+Don't borrow someone else's plan.
 Develop your own philosophy and it will lead you to unique places.

 If you learn to set a good sail, the wind that blows will always take you to the dreams you want, the income you want, and the treasures of mind, purse, and soul you want.

 Your philosophy determines whether you will go for the disciplines or continue the errors.

 Philosophy is the sum total of all that you know and what you decide is valuable.

 To attract attractive people, you must be attractive.
 To attract powerful people, you must be powerful.
 To attract committed people, you must be committed.
 Instead of going to work on them, you go to work on yourself.
 If you become, you can attract.

-We can have more than we’ve got because we can become more than we are.
+We can have more than we've got because we can become more than we are.

 The big challenge is to become all that you have the possibility of becoming.
 You cannot believe what it does to the human spirit to maximize your human potential and stretch yourself to the limit.

-Pity the man who inherits a million dollars and who isn’t a millionaire.
-Here’s what would be pitiful: If your income grew and you didn’t.
+Pity the man who inherits a million dollars and who isn't a millionaire.
+Here's what would be pitiful: If your income grew and you didn't.

-The most important question to ask on the job is not “What am I getting?”
-The most important question to ask on the job is “What am I becoming?”
+The most important question to ask on the job is not "What am I getting?"
+The most important question to ask on the job is "What am I becoming?"

 It is hard to keep that which has not been obtained through personal development.

-After you become a millionaire, you can give all of your money away because what’s important is not the million dollars; what’s important is the person you have become in the process of becoming a millionaire.
+After you become a millionaire, you can give all of your money away because what's important is not the million dollars; what's important is the person you have become in the process of becoming a millionaire.

 Income seldom exceeds personal development.